-- Income from all sources is excluded [24 CFR 5.609(c)(5)].
-Income from all sources is excluded [24 CFR 5.609(c)(2)].
-All sources of income not specifically excluded by the regulations are included.
-Employment income is excluded [24 CFR 5.609(c)(1)].
+Live-in aides Income from all sources is excluded [24 CFR 5.609(c)(5)].
+Foster child or foster adult Income from all sources is excluded [24 CFR 5.609(c)(2)].
+Head, spouse, or cohead Other adult family members All sources of income not specifically excluded by the regulations are included.
+Children under 18 years of age Employment income is excluded [24 CFR 5.609(c)(1)].
 All other sources of income, except those specifically excluded by the regulations, are included.
-Employment income above \$480/year is excluded [24 CFR 5.609(c)(11)].
+Full-time students 18 years of age or older (not head, spouse, or cohead) Employment income above \$480/year is excluded [24 CFR 5.609(c)(11)].
 All other sources of income, except those specifically excluded by the regulations, are included.